 - An applied function is replicated from a primary to a replicate database.
-You create subscriptions at replicate sites for the function replication definition and mark the stored procedure for replication in the primary database. - A request function is replicated from a replicate to a primary database.
-There is no subscription for a request function.
-You mark the stored procedure for replication in the replicate database.
+You create subscriptions at replicate sites for the function replication definition and mark the stored procedure for replication in the primary database.
+The applied function is applied at replicate database by maint\user. - A request function is replicated from a primary to a replicate database.
+You create subscriptions at replicate sites for the function replication definition and mark the stored procedure for replication in the primary database.
+The request function is applied at replicate database by the same user who executes the stored procedure at the primary database.